utk-cs340-fall24/students/nmaheshw.md

     -Linux Terminal
     -Git

 Outside of school, I enjoy creating art through a variety of mediums, including oil paints and color pencils.
-Here is a link to a popular art contest I participated in throughout high school:
+Here is a link to a popular art contest I participated in throughout high school: [Wildlife Forever State Fish Art](https://www.theartofconservation.org/2024-fish-art-winners).

 I also love watching movies and having deep conversations with close family and friends.